VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_3_ToolsForClassAuthors/Chapter_14_Overloaded_Operations_and_Conversions/notes.md

             }

             T * operator->() const {
-                return &(*t);   // pointer should be returned, as member should be fetched from the returned object }
+                return &(*this);   // pointer should be returned, as member should be fetched from the returned object }
         };
 - operator-> normally uses the operator* to get the reference to the object on which it uses & operator to return the pointer to the object.